moonstream-to/docs/docs/index.md

 The Moonstream Engine provides:

-1. [Mechanics]() - A library of game mechanics that game developers and game designers can compose to build fully on-chain game experiences for their player community.
+1. [Query API](engine/query-api.md) - A REST API that allows game developers and game designers to monitor their on-chain game economy in real time.
-1. [Crafting]() - An on-chain crafting system that web3 games can use to represent the workings of their economies directly on the blockchain.
+1. [Leaderboards](engine/leaderboards.md) - An API that makes it easy for game developers to combine on- and off-chain game activity to assign points to players.
-1. [Dropper]() - A tool which allows game designers and game developers to reward their players for in-game activities with on-chain items, experience, and game currencies.
+1. [Dropper](engine/dropper.md) - A tool which allows game designers and game developers to reward their players for in-game activities with on-chain items, experience, and game currencies.
 Game designers can specify rewards using spreadsheets.
 Game developers can POST rewards to the Moonstream Engine API.
-1. [Leaderboards]() - An API that makes it easy for game developers to combine on- and off-chain game activity to assign points to players.
+1. [Crafting](engine/crafting.md) - An on-chain crafting system that web3 games can use to represent the workings of their economies directly on the blockchain.
-1. [Query API]() - A REST API that allows game developers and game designers to monitor their on-chain game economy in real time.
+1. [Game mechanics](engine/mechanics.md) - A library of game mechanics that game developers and game designers can compose to build fully on-chain game experiences for their player community.

 ## Tooling